Ireland set to repeal abortion ban by a landslide - Journal du Cameroun

 The Irish Times survey suggested women voted by 70 percent in favour of the proposal and men by 65 percent.

-People over 65, however, voted 60 percent against overhauling the current legislation, which only allows terminations in cases where the mother’s life is in danger.
+People over 65 voted 60 percent against repealing the current legislation, which only allows terminations in cases where the mother’s life is in danger.

 Varadkar’s government has proposed that if the amendment is repealed, abortion will be allowed in the first 12 weeks of pregnancy and between 12 and 24 weeks in exceptional circumstances.